The ICSCREAM methodology: Identification of penalizing configurations in computer experiments using screening and metamodel -- Applications in thermal-hydraulics: Conclusion and prospects

-In the framework of risk assessment in nuclear accident analysis, it is essential to quantitatively assess the uncertainties tainting the results of best-estimate codes.
-Beyond the usual uncertainty propagation, this paper has been focused on identifying the most penalizing (or critical) configurations of scenario inputs, regardless of the uncertainty of the other inputs.
-This methodology, called ICSCREAM, was motivated by the study at the reactor-scale of an IB-LOCA scenario in a Pressurized Water Reactor, with the thermal-hydraulic CATHARE2 code.
-In our use-case, 96 scalar input variables are uncertain and the penalizing values of two of them, the break size and the stopping time of primary pumps, must be identified.
-The output variable of interest characterizing a critical phenomenon is the PCT during the accident transient.

-The high-fidelity of the numerical modeling, the limited budget of simulation and the very large number of uncertain inputs (around a hundred) are real challenges that lead for the development of a sophisticated methodology based on advanced statistical tools.
-To do this, we relied on our methodology for estimating high-order quantiles in previous studies of a more simplified IB-LOCA use-case.
-We improved it to fit the new constraints (much larger number of inputs) and objectives (identification of penalizing configurations) required by the reactor-scale IB-LOCA study.
+In the framework of risk assessment in nuclear accident analysis, it is essential to quantitatively assess the uncertainties tainting the results of best-estimate computer codes.
+Beyond the usual uncertainty propagation step, this paper has focused on identifying the penalizing configurations of some specific inputs (the scenario ones), \revA{under} the uncertainty of the other inputs.
+This methodology, called ICSCREAM, was motivated by a study at the reactor-scale of an IB-LOCA scenario in a pressurized water reactor, with the thermal-hydraulic CATHARE2 code.
+In the considered use cases, around a hundred scalar inputs are uncertain and the penalizing values of two or ten of them must be identified.
+The output variable of interest is the peak cladding temperature (PCT) during the accident transient.
+The critical configurations are defined by PCT exceeding its quantile of probability $0.9$.
+The fidelity and complexity of the numerical modeling, the limited budget of simulation and the very large number of uncertain inputs are real challenges that led to the development of a sophisticated and robust methodology based on advanced statistical tools.